nestjs/docs.nestjs.com/compiler/api/README.md

 ### <a name='DebugwithVSCode'></a>Debug with VSCode

-Debugging the API script can be hard without and development tool, because the `DocCollection` is not type-secure.
+Debugging the API script can be hard without a development tool, because the `DocCollection` is not type-secure.
 Therefore this `.vscode/launch.json` configuration can help massively while developing